Employees, Users and Access

 5. Click the Save button.

-The employee will not be removed from the active employee list and will no longer be able to login to Theatre Manager.
+The employee is removed from the active employee list and will no longer be able to login to Theatre Manager.

 Setting Employee Passwords